carinam17/carinam17.github.io/work/work.md

 I work at the intersection of **instructional design, mathematics education, and educational technology**.
 My experience spans curriculum development, live instruction, and data-informed decision making.
 This includes contract roles, independent projects, and classroom-based teaching, with a focus on clarity, structure, and learner outcomes.

-This is a test line.

-This is another test line after a new commit.

 <iframe
   src="https://cm-demos.s3.us-east-2.amazonaws.com/pyg-test/build/web/index.html"